Special notice to remove director template

 What else do I need to know?

-On receipt of the Companies Act 2006 special notice, the directors must call a shareholder meeting to be held no earlier than 28 days following the date of receipt of the special notice.
-The director who is the subject of the resolution has the right to make written representations concerning the potential removal from office, which the company must circulate to shareholders before the meeting.
+Once the company receives special notice, the directors must call a shareholder meeting, which must take place at least 28 days after receiving the notice.
+The director facing removal has the right to submit written representations, which the company must circulate to shareholders before the meeting.

-The special notice can also include a resolution to appoint a new director in place of the director being removed.
+The special notice may also propose appointing a new director to replace the one being removed.

 When do I use this document?